Have you ever turned up at the beach without a leash or wax?

 Without a fin key in your surf accessories, you won’t be able to carry on surfing when you snap or lose a fin.

-Save yourself the pain of watching perfect surf with no fins and pick up a multi-pack to have wherever you’re surfing.
+Save yourself the pain of watching perfect surf with no fins and pick up a multi-pack wherever you’re surfing.

 Leash string

-Your leash string is a thin, durable cord that’s used to attach your leash to the surfboard.
+Your leash string is a thin, durable cord that attaches your leash to your surfboard.

-It’s tied through a small hole or loop on the tail of the board and provides a secure attachment point for the leash.
+It’s tied through a small hole or loop on the board’s tail and provides a secure attachment point for the leash.

 A towel poncho is a large, hooded towel that you can wear before and after your surf session to dry off and change out of your wetsuit or swimwear in privacy.

-It’s a convenient and comfortable way to stay warm and covered up when you’re changing and the hood really helps when it’s pouring down with rain.
+It’s a convenient and comfortable way to stay warm and covered up when changing, and the hood helps when it’s raining.

-And as an added bonus it protects your car seats from getting wet or sandy when you’re driving to your second surf of the day!
+As an added bonus, it protects your car seats from getting wet or sandy when driving to your second surf of the day!

 Surfboard bag

-A surfboard bag or board bag is a protective cover for your surfboard that helps to prevent it from getting dinged, scratched, or damaged between surfs.
+A surfboard or board bag is a protective cover for your surfboard that helps prevent it from getting dinged, scratched, or damaged between surfs.

 It’s usually made of durable materials like nylon or polyester and features padding or insulation to provide extra cushioning for your board.